dfsp-spirit/NeuroFormats.jl/README.md

 ## Documentation

 The documentation is included with the package and can be [browsed online at JuliaHub](https://juliahub.com/docs/NeuroFormats/zxLcF/0.2.1/).
 It is not repeated on this website.

 Also keep in mind that you can always get help on a function named `read_curv` from within Julia by typing `?read_curv`.
 The [unit tests of this package](./test/) are essentially a collection of usage examples.

-## Usage Example
+## Usage Examples

+### Example 1: Cortical thickness on a brain mesh

 This example shows how to load a FreeSurfer brain mesh with per-vertex data and visualize it in Julia using GLMakie: